Trump grants posthumous pardon to black boxing champ Jack Johnson

 "It wasn't a secret," she said.
 "They were just very ashamed that he was incarcerated for something he didn't do."

-Johnson's story was adapted into the 1967 play "The Great White Hope," starring James Earl Jones, which was later adapted into a film.
-The play went on to win the Pulitzer Prize for drama and a Tony Award for best play in 1969.
-The film was nominated for multiple Academy Awards, including best actor for Jones.
+Johnson's story was adapted into the 1967 play "The Great White Hope," starring James Earl Jones and Jane Alexander, and made into a film in 1970.
+The play won the Pulitzer Prize for drama and Tony Award for best play in 1969.
+The film was nominated for multiple Academy Awards, including best acting for Jones and Alexander.

 Haywood told NBC News that at the time the family strongly objected to how Jackson's likeness and life story were portrayed in the movie, calling it misleading.

-Haywood also led the charge to clear her uncle's name with speeches, petitions and even worked to push the George W. Bush and Barck Obama administrations to pardon her uncle.
+Haywood led the charge to clear her uncle's name with speeches, petitions and even worked to push Presidents George W. Bush and Barack Obama to pardon her uncle.